Volcanoes and water and forest. Nature both heals and inspires awe.

 |FACILITIES||Hotels（4 Buildings）, Restaurant , Hot springs , Recreation facility, etc.|

-During the late Meiji period in Japan, three entrepreneurs – Tokichi Shimada, Heishichi Tabata and Kahei Awashima – happened to acquire an area of land in Sengokubara.
+During the late Meiji period in Japan, three entrepreneurs – Tokichi Shimada, Heishichi Tabata and Kahei Awashima – happened to acquire an area of land in Sengokuhara.
 They saw great potential to develop the land into a leisure destination, and together they expanded their holding.
 Planning to build a private villa, they moved a traditional wooden, tea ceremony building - built by Shimada who was a skilled carpenter – from Tokyo and reconstructed it on the site.

 That building became the “HYOSEKIKAKU HONKAN.

 Working together with owner of a nearby inn, Shimada piped in hot spring water from the nearby Owakudani.
-In doing so, he set the stage for Sengokubara to develop into a hot spring resort.
+In doing so, he set the stage for Sengokuhara to develop into a hot spring resort.

 From that time onwards, HYOSEKIKAKU has been known for its hot spring waters.
 It became famous as a favorite spot of Eijiro Kawai, a liberal sociologist of the pre-war era.
 Many of his books are said to have been written during stays at the inn.